Living with cancer and dementia

 Looking after everyday health

 It is important for someone with cancer and dementia to look after their general health as much as possible.
 This can help prevent some problems in the future and may give them back a feeling of control.
-You might find the following tips useful:
+You might find these tips useful:

-• Help them to take medications as prescribed.
+- Help them to take medications as prescribed.
 You can ask the pharmacist to put their medicines in a pill organiser (dosette box).
-Pills are placed in individual boxes marked with the day and time of when to take them.
+Pills are placed in individual boxes marked with the day and time to take them.

-• Encourage them to have regular check-ups with their GP or practice nurse.
-If they feel unwell, try to get them to see the GP promptly.
+- Encourage them to have regular check-ups with their GP or practice nurse.
+If they feel unwell, try to get them to visit the GP promptly.

-• Help them keep up to date with hearing, eye and dental checks to find any problems early.
-You and the person you care for may also be able to have the annual flu jab.
+Help them keep up to date with checks on their hearing, eyesight and teeth, to find any problems early.

 Eating well and keeping to a healthy weight